Damnatio ad bestias: Execution of Christians

 The spread of the practice of throwing Christians to beasts was reflected by the Christian writer Tertullian (2nd century AD).
 He states that the general public blamed Christians for any general misfortune and after natural disasters would cry "Away with them to the lions!"
 This is the only reference from contemporaries mentioning Christians being thrown specifically to lions.
 Tertullian also wrote that Christians started avoiding theatres and circuses, which were associated with the place of their torture.

-"The Passion of St. Perpetua, St. Felicitas, and their Companions", a text which purports to be an eyewitness account of a group of Christians condemned to damnatio ad bestias at Carthage in AD 203, states that the men were required to dress in the robes of a priest of the Roman god Saturn, the women as priestesses of Ceres and were shown to the crowd as such.
-The men and women were brought back out in separate groups and first the men, then the women, exposed to a variety of wild beasts.
-The victims were chained to poles or elevated platforms.
+"The Passion of St. Perpetua, St. Felicitas, and their Companions", a text which purports to be an eyewitness account, as written by Vibia Perpetua, of a group of Christians condemned to damnatio ad bestias at Carthage in AD 203, states that the men were required to dress in the robes of a priest of the Roman god Saturn, the women as priestesses of Ceres.
+They were brought back out in separate groups and first the men, then the women, exposed to a variety of wild beasts.

+At the resistance of Perpetua, however, the tribune relented and the prisoners were allowed to enter wearing their own clothing.
+The two young women, Perpetua and a slave girl Felicitas, were reserved as a finale to the executions to face a wild cow.
+Since it was thought that public nudity would not cast doubt on their fidelity, further degradation was added by not only fully exposing them to the beast but using one of their own sex rather than the usual male animal.
+The implication was that the women were shown as not being women enough to commit adultery.
+After having all their clothing removed Perpetua and Felicitas were driven into the arena covered only in see-through netting.
+As this proved too much for the crowd, they were brought back to be clothed in plain loose garments before being sent in again to face the beast.

+This is also not the only instance of such treatment being used on Christian women, many also customarily subjected to other punishments and harsh tortures beforehand.
+More generally though, in contrast to their clothed male counterparts, women were tied fully naked to stakes or pillars with their hands behind their backs.
+Full body exposure of a female to a bull after being entirely stripped of all her clothing was one aspect of her shaming, the implications being that she was not regarded in the same way as attired male competitors and allowed to fight any "beast" but rendered helpless, and that being denuded in public would imply a charge of adultery on the part of the woman.

 Those who survived the first animal attacks were either brought back out for further exposure to the beasts or executed in public by a gladiator.

 The persecution of Christians ceased by the 4th century AD.
 The Edict of Milan (AD 313) gave them freedom of religion.